molepigeon/think-2406-lab/2_container_registry/2_onboarding.md

     ibmcloud login
     ```

+    **Note:** When prompted to log in to your account, select your own account and **not** the IBM account that you were added to when you requested a cluster.

 2. Make sure that you are targeting the US South instance of IBM Cloud Container Registry.

     ```bash